Why I Do It

 Because I said I would.

 I hate with all that is in me that 70% of Americans dislike their jobs.
-And I love, love, love seeing them pay me a bunch of money to help them grow a 6-figure business so they never have to kiss up to their boss again.
+And I love, love, love seeing them pay me a bunch of money to help them grow a fantastic career and a life where they never again have to kiss up to a loser boss.

 This is America.
 We build stuff.
 Let's go.

 I came from a, well, let’s just say, my family did not function as we all hoped it would.
-My mom was single for a while and she worked her tail off to make sure my sister and I had what kids need.
+My mom was single for a while and she worked a steady job to make sure my sister and I had what kids need.
 My grandparents were a huge help.